 The intent of the update was to update the example content from picture based to font based to provide a better quality document.
 Because sometimes, examples are not actual ideograph but fragment that are not separately encoded, this has proved challenging.
 As in the sub-clause S.1.5, some of the examples will be reversed back to pictures when no good alternative exists.

 The examples from the 2003 edition for which there are no font based solution will be reverted to pictures.
 This will address all 'circled' cases.
-Worth noting that in the following examples:
+Worth noting: